Why we built Barnluren: a founder's letter

 Like many modern families we have a few long distance connections.
 In our case these span New Zealand, Sweden and Chicago.
 We have made extensive use of Skype and FaceTime to enable our daughter to keep in touch with her grandparents and extended family.

 We accepted and were thankful that this technology allowed her to build these relationships over such long distances.
-Video calling has some drawbacks though, we ended up being the middleperson for each interaction, logging in, checking availability, starting the call.
+Video calling has some drawbacks though, we ended up being the go-between for each interaction, logging in, checking availability, starting the call.

 The gap

-Since embracing mobile phones, landlines have become an endangered species.
-Practically no home has a landline these days.
-This leaves a gap, especially now that countries have started to measure the impact of devices with screens and social media on the development of children.
-I am a firm believer in the negative effects of screen time, both from personal experience and from observing my and other children.
+Research globally has started to measure the impact of devices with screens and social media on the development of children.
+I am a firm believer in the negative effects of screen time, both from my own personal experience and from observing my and other children.
 So I decided to order a family landline.
-I was a bit surprised at how difficult and expensive this would be, approximately 300 kr a month, with calling per minute on top.
+I was a bit surprised at how difficult and expensive this would be, approximately 400 kr a month, with calling priced per minute on top.
 I also did not want to have a phone that could be called by telemarketers or people we did not know.

 As soon as this idea came into my head, I was flooded with memories of using the phone as a child.
 Birthday phone calls from family.
 Getting someones phone number for the first time.
 Building deep friendships by talking to friends for hours into the night.
 I knew these were experiences I wanted to give my daughter the opportunity to experience.